CMIT ‘Equipped to Participate’ Statements (Ireland)

 - You can use the eLearning system from any computer that has internet access.

 - Reasonable Accommodation policy in place to support learners with additional needs.

 What kind of PC, software and internet access do I need?

-- Your computer must have an internet connection with a speed of at least 10 Mbps.
+- An internet connection with a speed of at least 10mbps.

-- Content in each course differs and may include video.
-Your computer should be capable of playing video and sound.
+- Some courses include video, therefore your computer must be capable of playing video and sound.